Macroeconomic Forecasting with Large Language Models: Econometric Models

-One important limitation of the natural conjugate prior described above is that the Kronecker structure of the prior variance of the coefficients implies that the prior must be symmetric across equations.
-This in turn rules out cross-variable shrinkage, i.e. the possibility to shrink coefficients on lags of other variables more aggressively than those on own lags.
-For this reason, \citet{chan2022asymmetric} developed an alternative specification that allows for asymmetry in the prior, while maintaining conjugacy.
-Rewrite the BVAR in \eqref{TSnotation} in its structural form, i.e.
+This model can be used for very large cross sections because the Kronecker product in (\ref{NIWprio}) implies that the error variance $\Sigma$ enters the prior variance of the coefficients in a way that is symmetric and proportional to each equation.
+This fact, together with the fact that in a VAR every equation has the same regressors, implies that the posterior distribution of $p(\Phi, \Sigma)$ is a matricvariate-t.
+This presents several advantages as in this case i) a closed form solution exists for the marginal likelihood, ii) simulations can be performed via direct Monte Carlo (MC) sampling (as opposed to e.g. Markov Chain MC or Sequential MC), and iii) the operations required to perform such MC sampling are at most of order $O(N^{3})$. $\ $See \citet{Carriero_jae.2315} for a discussion.
+For these reasons, as shown by \citet{Banburaetal2010}, the BVAR with conjugate prior can handle very large data sets with ease.\footnote{It is worth pointing out that one important limitation of the natural conjugate prior described in this section is that the Kronecker structure of the prior variance of the coefficients implies that the prior must be symmetric across equations.
+This in turn rules out cross-variable shrinkage, i.e. the possibility to shrink coefficients on lags of other variables more aggressively than those on own lags. \citet{chan2022asymmetric} developed an alternative specification that allows for asymmetry in the prior, while maintaining conjugacy.
+We experimented with this alternative and found the results to be broadly similar; therefore, we did not include them in the paper.
+These results are available from the authors on request.}

-where $A$ is a lower triangular matrix with ones on the diagonal and $D$ is diagonal.
-This, in turns, allows for estimation of the model recursively, one equation at a time.
-It is easy to see that the structural parameters in \eqref{VAR_STR} can be mapped to the reduced-form parameters in \eqref{TSnotation} by the following transformations: $\Phi_c = A^{-1} b$, $\Phi_j = A^{-1} B_j$ ($j=1,...,p$), and $\Sigma = A^{-1} D \left(A^{-1} \right)^\prime$.